New York Gov. Hochul touts expansion of ‘red flag’ enforcement in wake of Buffalo mass shooting

 “I thank law enforcement for now using this tool to protect our citizens,” the governor said during an event on Long Island.
 “We have to be proactive about this, that’s how we save lives.”

-State Police have filed 184 red flag applications since mid-May, a more than 93% increase over the 95 orders filed in all of 2021.
+State Police have filed 184 red flag applications since mid-May, a more than 93% increase over the 95 orders filed in 2021.

-The announcement was made in Suffolk County, where the Sheriff’s Office reported a more than 75% increase in the use of the Red Flag Law over the last three months.
+The announcement was made in Suffolk County, where the Sheriff’s Office reported a more than 75% increase in the use of the Red Flag Law over the past three months.

-The upticks come after Hochul, four days after the Buffalo shooting left 10 Black shopper dead, issued an executive order directing the State Police to apply for an ERPO when there is probable cause that someone posed a danger to themselves or others.
+The upticks come after Hochul, four days after the Buffalo shooting left 10 Black shoppers dead, issued an executive order directing the State Police to apply for an Extreme Risk Protection Order when there is probable cause that someone posed a danger to themselves or others.

-The governor and lawmakers further expanded the red flag law by allowing health care providers to petition courts to temporarily remove firearms from at-risk people.
-The law previously allowed family members, law enforcement and schools to seek extreme risk protection orders.
+The governor and lawmakers further expanded the red flag law by allowing health care providers to petition courts to remove firearms from at-risk people temporarily.
+The law previously allowed family members, law enforcement and schools to seek the protection orders.

 A total of 832 temporary and final ERPOs were issued in the state over the past three months, compared to 1,424 issued from August 2019 to April 2020, according to the governor’s office.

-Payton Gendron, the alleged shooter in the Buffalo supermarket massacre, traveled to the city in order to specifically target African Americans, according to investigators.
+According to investigators, Payton Gendron, the alleged shooter in the Buffalo supermarket massacre, traveled to the city to specifically target African Americans.

-Gendron was also on authorities radar a year before the Buffalo incident after allegedly making threatening comments while still in high school.
+Gendron was on authorities’ radar a year before the Buffalo incident after allegedly making threatening comments while still in high school.
 That did not prevent him from purchasing an AR-15 assault weapon.

 “People are telegraphing about what they’re going to do,” Hochul said Friday.
 “The information’s out there.
 The intent is out there.”

-Earlier this week, Hochul pledged $10 million in state funds for the development of localized domestic terrorism prevention plans across the state.
+Earlier this week, the governor pledged $10 million in state funds for the development of localized domestic-terrorism prevention plans across the state.